telefonicaid/iotagent-node-lib/doc/api.md

 What `explicitAttrs` does is to filter from the southbound the parameters that are not explicitly defined in the device provision or config group.
 That also would avoid propagating the measures to the Context Broker.

-The default way the agent updates the information into the Context Broker is by using an update request.
-If `appendMode=true` (the default behaviour), the IoTA will use an append request instead of an update one.
-This means it will store the attributes even if they are not present in the entity.
-This seems the same functionality that the one provided by `autoprovision`, but it is a different concept since the scope of this config is to setup how the IoT interacts with the context broker, this is something related to the **northbound**.

-Note that, even creating a config group with `autoprovision=true` and `explicitAttrs=true`, if you do not provision previously the entity in the Context Broker (having all attributes to be updated), it would fail if `appendMode=false`.
-For further information check the issue [#1301](https://github.com/telefonicaid/iotagent-node-lib/issues/1301).

 ## Expression language support